 If you have a popular local state grammar school or two, the approach is often to concentrate expenditure at primary level.
 However, if you feel your child doesn’t have the raw material to compete in these immensely cut-throat exams, be prepared to go private all the way.
 It is hard for some parents to accept that their child’s expensive prep school preparation will not help them through grammar school entrance tests which are increasingly just reasoning papers — and increasingly done online.
 And the state schools don’t, mostly, interview.

 You may alternatively have chosen private junior school education because you couldn’t get a place in a good state primary, but have an excellent state comprehensive down the road.
 In which case, save your money and be thankful.

 Move at year 12, age 16/17

 At odds with the long-standing myth that children from state schools are given preference over similarly-qualified private school applicants by the top universities, recent studies have shown that private school Oxford applicants with three A* grades at A level are significantly more likely to gain a place than those with the same grades from state schools.
 Of course, offers are mostly made before the exams are taken, but this does suggest that public school polish can tip the balance at interviews.
 Independent school sixth forms often have scholarships for those with talent in music, art, sports or academics, so transferring to the private sector at this stage can make financial as well as scholastic sense.

 However, there are reasons for going the other way too.
-Many move to state sixth forms for a greater range of A level options, a greater social mix of friends and a broader experience of life.
+Many move to state sixth forms for a greater range of A level options, perhaps a change from boarding school, a greater social mix of friends and a broader experience of life.
 Sometimes a move after GCSE is an opportunity for a pupil to make a fresh start and can revitalise interest in academic work; a move from single sex to co-ed can also be a source of motivation (though sometimes a mixed blessing).
 Catchment areas become more flexible at this level, as do religious schools’ requirements of church attendance and so on.